Sandsteinhöhlen

 Hiking routes to the sandstone caves in the Harz Mountains

 This place is a must for every hiking enthusiast.
-The hiking trails take you through pine forests, to the sandstone caves, which owe a certain Baltic Sea feeling to the white, fine-grained sand, and to sights such as Regenstein Castle and the Regenstein Mill.
+The hiking trails take you through pine forest, to the sandstone caves, which owe a certain Baltic Sea feeling to the white, fine-grained sand, and to sights such as Regenstein Castle and the Regenstein Mill.
 The hiking trails are signposted.
 Due to the protected status, which is close to that of a nature reserve, it is not permitted to leave the paths in order to ensure the preservation of flora and fauna.

 Regenstein Fortress

-The Regenstein Mill
+The Regenstein mill

 Sandsteinhöhlen